Forbes Field: Opening

-On June 29, 1909, the Pittsburgh Pirates defeated the Chicago Cubs, 8–1 at Exposition Park.
-The two teams opened Forbes Field the following day.
-Fans began to arrive at the stadium six and one-half hours early for the 3:30 pm game.
-Weather conditions were reported as clear skies with a temperature around 80°.
-Of the crowd, the Pittsburgh Press wrote, "the ceremonies were witnessed by the largest throng that ever attended an event of this kind in this or any other city in the country ...
-Forbes Field is so immense—so far beyond anything else in America in the way of a baseball park—that old experts, accustomed to judging crowds at a glance, were at a loss for reasonable figures."
-Records show that the first game was attended by a standing-room only crowd of 30,338.
-Various National League officials and owners were present for the opening pre-game ceremonies, including league president Harry Pulliam, Civil War veteran and manager of Pittsburgh's first professional baseball team Al Pratt, and American League president Ban Johnson.
-Pittsburgh Mayor William A. Magee threw out the stadium's ceremonial first pitch.
-Mayor Magee was in the second tier and threw the ball to John M. Morin, Director of Public Safety, on the field below.
+The first game was played at Forbes Field on June 30, 1909, one day after the Pittsburgh Pirates had defeated the Chicago Cubs, 8–1, at Exposition Park.
+Fans began to arrive at the stadium six and one-half hours early for the 3:30 p.m. game.
+Weather conditions were reported as clear skies with a temperature around 80 degrees.
+Flags flew at half staff to honor the recently deceased presidents of the Philadelphia Phillies and the Boston Doves.
+Various National League officials and owners attended the pre-game ceremonies, including league president Harry Pulliam, Civil War veteran and manager of Pittsburgh's first professional baseball team Al Pratt, and American League president Ban Johnson.
+Pittsburgh Mayor William A. Magee threw out the stadium's ceremonial first pitch, tossing it from the second tier to John M. Morin, Director of Public Safety, on the field below.
 Morin then went to the mound and threw the first pitch to the Pirate catcher.
-The Chicago Cubs won the first game, 3–2.
-Dreyfuss declared, "This is indeed the happiest day of my life."
-The stadium was widely considered the best in the league.

-Pictures depict the flag at Forbes Field at half staff on opening day.
-This occurred to honor recently deceased presidents of the Philadelphia Phillies and the Boston Doves.
+The Pittsburgh Press wrote, "the ceremonies were witnessed by the largest throng that ever attended an event of this kind in this or any other city in the country...Forbes Field is so immense—so far beyond anything else in America in the way of a baseball park—that old experts, accustomed to judging crowds at a glance, were at a loss for reasonable figures."
+Records, however, show that the first game was attended by a standing-room only crowd of 30,338.

-The first batter at Forbes Field was future Hall of Famer Johnny Evers, the Cubs second baseman and lead off batter.
+The first batter at Forbes Field was future Hall of Famer Johnny Evers, the Cubs second baseman and leadoff batter.
 He was hit by a pitch and later in the inning scored the first run.
 The first hit by a Pirate was by catcher George Gibson, who eventually became a Pirate manager.
+The Chicago Cubs won the first game, 3–2.
+Dreyfuss declared, "This is indeed the happiest day of my life."